Selected Faculty Publications

 BOOKS

-2023 Quinoa: Food Politics and Agrarian Life in the Peruvian Andean Highlands.
+2023 Quinoa: Food Politics and Agrarian Life in the Andean Highlands.
 Univ. of Illinois Press.

 2018 The Andean World (co-edited with Kathleen Fine-Dare).
 London: Routledge.